How to Ikigai: Japanese Secret to Well-Being

 The Japanese centenarians eat a wide variety of foods.
 Some studies showed that the residents of Okinawa consume over 200 different foods on a regular basis.
 The ikigai diet centers around locally-grown vegetables and grains, especially rice.

 Western societies believe that the Japanese, following the ikigai lifestyle, eat a lot of superfoods.
-Wakame, hijiki, wasabi, matcha, and hojicha arguably contain more antioxidants and other nutrients that protect body’s cells agains free radicals.
+Wakame, hijiki, wasabi, matcha, and hojicha arguably contain more antioxidants and other nutrients that protect the body’s cells against free radicals.
 To the Japanese, however, these foods are not superfoods, but common ingredients that often come from their own gardens.

 The ikigai diet also allows very little sugar, greatly reduces salt intake, and favors green tea.
 But the biggest secret of this way of eating lies in hara hachi bu, which means “fill your stomach to 80 percent”.

-Japanese centenarians guard themselves agains overeating or eating until they are full.
+Japanese centenarians guard themselves against overeating or eating until they are full.
 When they feel that they are almost full, it is the time to push aside the plate.
 Eating until full diminishes the effect of the ikigai diet.
 Overeating wrecks the body due to long digestive processes that speed cellular oxidation.

 Exercise Like Japanese Centenarians